PoliteUnicorn/cse15l-lab-reports/lab-report-2.md

    * The method in my code that was called was the `handleRequest` method that takes in a URI reference and checks the path of the URI.
-Because the path in this case was equal to `/add-message`, it split the query around the ‘&’ sign to isolate the message and the username which are then added to the message string.
+Because the path in this case was equal to `/add-message`, it split the query around the ‘&’ sign to isolate the message and the username, which are then added to the `message` String.
    * The argument to this method is the url of the web server.
-The relevant fields of this class are the String message and the String arrays `firstSplit`, `sAndMessage`, and `userName`.
+The relevant fields of this class are the String message and the String arrays `firstSplit`, `sAndMessage`, and `userAndName`.
      The `message` String before the second message is added is “Karen: Hello\n” and the values in the array `firstSplit` are [`“s=Hello”, “user=Karen”]`.
 The values of `sAndMessage` are `[“s”, “Hello”]` and the values of `userAndName` are `[“user”, “Karen”]`.
-   * The values of the message String and the arrays `firstSplit`, `sAndMessage`, and `userAndName` are all changed.
+   * The values of the `message` String and the arrays `firstSplit`, `sAndMessage`, and `userAndName` are all changed.
 The value of `message` is updated from “Karen: Hello\n” to “Karen: Hello\nLucyGoose: Hi!+How+are+you+doing?+\n”.
 The value of `firstSplit` becomes `[“s=Hi!+How+are+you+doing?+”, “user=LucyGoose”]`.
 The value of `sAndMessage` becomes `[“s”, “Hi!+How+are+you+doing?+”]` and the value of `userAndName` becomes `[“user”, “LucyGoose”]`.
      The argument URI `url` that is passed in also has changed its query to `/add-message?s=Hi!+How+are+you+doing?+&user=LucyGoose`.
+The values of the fields change because the value of the argument changes.
      <br>
      <br>

 ## Part 2
 1. **The absolute path to the private key for your SSH key for logging into `ieng6`**  <br>
-   The absolute path to the private key for my SSH key for logging into ieng6 is Users/karenyan/.ssh/id_ed25519.
+   The absolute path to the private key for my SSH key for logging into ieng6 is `Users/karenyan/.ssh/id_rsa`.
 ![Image](ssh_path.png)

 2. **The absolute path to the public key for your SSH key for logging into `ieng6`**  <br>
-The absolute path to the public key for my SSH key for logging into ieng6 is Users/karenyan/.ssh/id_ed25519.pub.
+The absolute path to the public key for my SSH key for logging into ieng6 is `Users/karenyan/.ssh/id_rsa.pub`.
    ![Image](ssh_path.png)

 3. **Terminal interaction where you log into your ieng6 account without being asked for a password.**